smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **GAME CONTENT**

+• New Commands:

-• New AttachScriptToPreset features to let you create optimized Mesh Presets library.
+  • AttachScriptToPreset features to let you create optimized Mesh Presets library.
-• New Render Thumbnail for Mesh Preset with a Built-in scene with Dynamic Scaled Grid.
+  • Render Thumbnail for Mesh Preset with a Built-in scene with Dynamic Scaled Grid.